 posted on Jul 18 2023

-4. Our game shows are highly interactive for both campers and staff, We require camp staff assistance in calling up volunteers and participating in the show.
-Let your staff know we are arriving in advance and be informed that their involvement is needed.
+Our shows are highly interactive for both campers and staff, We require camp staff assistance in calling up volunteers and participating in the show.
+Let your staff know entertainers are arriving in advance and be informed that their involvement is needed.

-We care about your camp community and want to maximize the fun, if you are able to follow these tips we can ensure the success of our time together!
+We care about your camp community and want to maximize your value and exposure.
+If you are able to follow these action steps, you can ensure the success of your visiting entertainers.

 Want to Join The Summer Camp Tour Family?